 Puppies, much like human children, will need differing amounts of rest as they grow and their bodies change.
 Pups between 8 and 16 weeks old require a nurturing environment to help them learn and grow.

-They will be exceptionally skittish as they encounter new smells, objects and experiences.
+They will be exceptionally skittish and they may have a difficult time sleeping as they encounter new smells, objects and experiences.
 Introducing your puppy to a new home or your friends might be overwhelming.

 To adapt and handle all of these new challenges, puppies at this age require anywhere from 18 to about 20 hours of sleep per day.
 This allows their developing brains to rest and process all of the information they learned.